Allegheny-Computer-Science-112-S2018/cs112-S2018-practical2-starter/README.md

 guides will help you to understand how to use both [GitHub](http://github.com) and [GitHub Classroom](https://classroom.github.com/).

-To do well on this assignment, you should also review Chapter 1 of the course textbook, paying close attention to Sections 1.1 through 1.3.
-Students who want to learn more about how the provided source code uses packages are encouraged to read Section 1.8 of the textbook.
+To do well on this assignment, you should also review Chapters 1 through 3 of the course textbook, paying close attention to the material about arrays and the computation of values with equations.
+Students who want to learn more about how the provided source code uses JUnit are encouraged to read Section 1.9 of the textbook.
+Finally, students should read the [Calculating Variance of a Sample](https://www.wikihow.com/Calculate-Variance) article to learn more about how to calculate the variance of an array of `Double` values.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## Commands